Jun-Liu-291/Note-of-CV-papers/Super-Resolution/Perceptual-losses/Perceptual-Losses.md

    ** Train feed-forward *transformation networks* for image transformation tasks ** Train networks using *perceptual loss functions* that depend on high-level features from a pretrained *loss netowrk* ** During training, perceptual losses measure image similarities more robustly than per-pixel losses, and at test-time the transformation networks run in real-time.

+## Related Workd
+### Feed-forward image transformation
+ * Semantic segmentation methods
+ * Depth and surface normal estimation
+### Perceptual optimization
+ * Images can be generated to maximize class prediction scores or individual features in order to understand the functions encoded in trained networks.
+### Style Transfer
+### Image super-resolution

+## Method